Photography of 2 houses, 3 & 4 Creagh Lane in Limerick. March 9, 2025. Credit: Don’t let me fall apart.

 Between October 2024 and March 2025, the City intervened again to paint or change the metal boards on doors and windows.

 Today pigeons and plants are the sole inhabitants of those houses.
-The birds find their way in through the holes in the roof while the plants are feeling up the cracks and empty spaces.
+The birds find their way in through the holes in the roof while the plants are filling up the cracks and empty spaces.

 Interview: Alice